 Outside Appointed Director.
 Three-year term expires in 2025.
-Mr. Brownell is from Fleming, Colorado and serves on the Audit and Compensation Committees.
+Mr. Brownell is from Fleming, Colorado and serves on the Audit, Compensation, and Risk and Governance Committees.
 He is a retired Professor who taught Agriculture Business Management and Agronomy for over 22 years at Northeast Junior College.
 Mr. Brownell has been a farmer for five years or more with principal enterprises of wheat and millet.
-Mr. Brownell was appointed in 2023 to serve as a Logan County Commissioner.
-His reportable business entities include NCS Management Systems, Brownell Farms, Inc., and Ace Pilot Car
+Mr. Brownell was reelected in November 2024 to serve as a Logan County Commissioner.
+His reportable business entities include NCS Management Systems, Brownell Farms, Inc., and Ace Pilot Car Service, LLC.

-Service, LLC.
 Mr. Brownell holds a B.S. from Colorado State University.